 Reply immediately when possible

 People simply detest needing to wait to have a query tended to when contacting reaching out for customer support.
-A 2015 study revealed that two-thirds of people who seek customer service think it is unacceptable to wait longer than 2 minutes to be replied to.
+This study revealed that two-thirds of people who seek customer service think it is unacceptable to wait longer than 2 minutes to be replied to.

 This is why two-way SMS is so important in this circumstance.
 It allows you to take control over client interaction and address your audiences’ struggles instantly.